 16-19 BURSARY and CATCH-UP FUNDING

 Formby High School will use the funding to provide mandatory extra tuition sessions for eligible students across the academic year.
-Priority will initially be given to students without a grade 4 in GCSE Mathematics, to support them in their preparation for taking their Mathematics GCSE examinations in Summer 2022.
+Priority will initially be given to students without a grade 4 in GCSE English Language or GCSE Mathematics, to support them in their preparation for taking their Mathematics GCSE examinations in November 2023.
 Following this, we have several students in Year 13 who have been identified as meeting the ‘disadvantaged’ criteria and whose progress is below expectations.
-In all cases, we will source blocks of tuition from MyTutor and sessions will be timetabled in one hour sessions across the course of the year based on the needs of the individual student.
+In all cases, we will source blocks of tuition from MyTutor and sessions will be timetabled in one hour sessions across the course of a ten week window based on the needs of the individual student.
 In nearly every case, the students will be in receipt of one-to-one support but where it is possible to deliver tuition to small groups (of less than 5) then we may pursue this option.
 It is our intention to support students following both A Level and Vocational & Technical courses.

 FHS 16-19 Bursary Fund Guidelines